ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC/AntC-proposal.md

 # Overlap/Apartness amended definition

 Two instance heads **overlap** wrt a FunDep just in case the FunDep's determining positions from the `OVERLAPPABLE` instance is strictly more general than from the `OVERLAPPING` instance.
 The instance heads are **apart** wrt a FunDep just in case the determining positions don't unify.
-(To borrow database terminology -- also borrowed by Schrijvers et al, 'project' the instance heads on to the FunDep's determining positions.)
+(To borrow database terminology -- also borrowed by JFP-paper, 'project' the instance heads on to the FunDep's determining positions.)
 Examples:

 ```haskell
 class TypeEq a b (r :: Bool)  | a b -> r